department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/personalized-homescreen/2024-04 Personalized Home Screen - evaluative research/personalized home screen - findings.md

-* **Mission:** "Empower Veterans by providing fast, easy, and personalized access to the most popular VA health and benefits services.”
+* **Mission:** “Empower Veterans by providing fast, easy, and personalized access to the most popular VA health and benefits services.”
 * **Objective 1:** Improve Veteran retention at the 30, 60, and 90 day marks by 10%
 * **Objective 2:** Increase the number of tasks completed and their success rate
 * **Objective 3:** Improve Veteran Satisfaction.